Cetan Income Fund

 INVEST IN CETAN INCOME FUND

-Investing in Cetan Income Fund is an excellent diversification strategy for investors hoping to strengthen their portfolio.
-We have over 60 years of combined experience in lending and real estate development and have a proven track record of managing risk and delivering 8-10% annualized returns to investors.
+The Cetan Income Fund is only open to accredited investors.* These investors can reside anywhere in the United States.
+Investing in this Fund is an excellent diversification strategy for investors seeking to strengthen their portfolio.
+We have over 60 years of combined experience in lending and real estate development and have a proven track record of managing risk and delivering 8-10% annualized returns to investors in Cetan Income Fund.**

 WHY INVEST WITH CETAN?

 The right real estate debt fund can bring substantial returns.
-Through the Cetan Income Fund, investors experience the following benefits when they partner with our team:
+When partnering with our team by investing in the Cetan Income Fund or the Cetan Opportunity Fund, investors experience the following benefits:

 Deep Local Market Knowledge